phuvf/phuvf/README.md

 ### Air Suburbia (EE TV advert)
 ![EE land a plane remotely][suburbia]

-Using an OpenReach FTTP connection to send multiple video, data and audio feeds between an airplane, and airport and a house in Harrow.
+Using an OpenReach FTTP connection to send multiple video, data and audio feeds between an airplane, an airport and a house in Harrow.

 ### Coolman's Universe NFT activation
 ![Coolman's Universe][coolman]